We Open Blocked Fallopian Tubes Without Surgery

 - one tube removed and the other blocked (decreasing the chance for success),

-- a hydrosalpinx (tube blocked and filled with fluid), and
+- hydrosalpinx (tube blocked and filled with fluid), and

-- mid-tube and distal blockage (challenging areas previously requiring surgery to clear).
+- mid-tube and distal blockage (challenging areas to treat surgically).

-These results are considered remarkable in a population that had no chance of natural pregnancy before therapy and who present challenging areas to treat surgically.
+These results are considered remarkable in a population that had zero chance of natural pregnancy before therapy.

 Performing surgery on structures as tiny and delicate as fallopian tubes can be challenging for physicians.
-Following surgery, adhesions tend to form to help the body heal.
-Thus, most surgeons feel that surgery to open blocked fallopian tubes provides a brief window during which to conceive before adhesions form and re-block the tubes.
+Because adhesions tend to form to help the body heal after surgery, most surgeons feel that surgical tubal repair provides a brief window of time to conceive before new adhesions form and re-block the repaired tubes.

-The journal Human Reproduction3 reported that only 19% of blocked fallopian tubes remained open six months after a minimally invasive surgery to clear the tubes.
-This rapid re-closure does not appear to happen after Wurn Technique® therapy, perhaps because it is less invasive than surgery.
+In the largest study of its kind, the journal Human Reproduction reported that only 19% of blocked fallopian tubes remained open six months after a minimally invasive surgery to clear the tubes.
+(Gleicher et al., 1993) This rapid re-closure does not appear to happen after Wurn Technique therapy, perhaps because it is less invasive than surgery.

 In Vitro Fertilization (IVF)

 Reproductive specialists often suggest alternatives to surgical repair, such as in vitro fertilization (IVF), a process that can bypass blocked fallopian tubes.
 Some physicians suggest removing the tubes before this procedure.
 They feel this may yield better IVF success rates.
 Unfortunately, this eliminates the possibility of ever having a natural pregnancy.